How much is the minimum FHA loan down payment?

 FHA guidelines are relatively flexible about your DTI.
 And it’s possible to get approved with one as high as 50%.
 However, you’ll likely need to impress in other ways (like a higher credit score or down payment than the minimums) to get that high a ratio approved.

-Still, that Ellie Mae report from October 2020 said the actual average DTI for FHA purchase loans closed that month was 42%.
+Still, the Ellie Mae Origination Report from March 2021 said the actual average DTI for FHA purchase loans closed that month was 42%.
 That’s noticeably higher than the averages for other types of mortgages in the survey.

 How does FHA mortgage insurance work?